djdarcy/find-best-images/README.md

 ## Typical Use Cases

+1. **Digital Asset Management:**
+   Manage and deduplicate image collections from multiple sources, such as photography projects, social media organization, or generation runs.

-1. **Dataset Curation:**
+2. **Dataset Curation:**
    Automatically curate large datasets (e.g., 4000+ images) by selecting the best images for AI training.

-2. **Digital Asset Management:**
-   Manage and deduplicate image collections from multiple sources, such as generation runs, photography projects, or social media scrapes.

 3. **Creative Workflows:**
    Use the tool as a pre-processor for artistic projects or game development, ensuring only the highest quality images are used.